-The GRiD 1550 laptop has a roller bar Mouse instead of a touchpad (see below).
-The user can spin the roller bar clockwise or counter-clockwise to move the cursor up or down.
-The bar can also be slid to the left or right a short distance from the center position to cause left or right cursor movement.
-The GRiD roller bar mouse uses rotary incremental encoders to convert up/down and left/right movement to electrical signals as described in this Wikipedia post.
+The GRiD 1550 laptop has a roller bar (IsoPoint) Mouse instead of a touchpad (see below).
+The user can spin the bar clockwise or counter-clockwise to move the cursor up or down.
+The bar can also be slid to the left or right of the center position to cause left or right cursor movement.
+The GRiD IsoPoint mouse uses rotary incremental encoders to convert up/down and left/right movement to electrical signals as described in this Wikipedia post.